larpchronicles/rules/rules-topics/14_alchemy.md

 ### Tier I

+#### Blinding Toxin
+>This toxin will inflict the consumer with "Toxin Blind".
+The Toxin will be applied to the first person to consume the food or drink, and will take effect after 20 seconds.
+To apply an Ingestible Toxin, the Toxin Tag must be attached to the bottom of the container, or the tags can be given to a marshal once the Toxin has been applied.
+Applying an ingestible toxin takes a minimum of 5 seconds.
+This recipe can be made 1 Tier higher and be made a Weapon Coating, or 2 Tiers higher to be made a Toxin Dart or Trap.
 #### Poison Damage Dart
 >This is a small dart with a poison laced tip.
 The character will throw a packet to indicate throwing a dart at the target.
 The dart may be blocked as if it was a strike from a Ranged Weapon.
 This dart will instantly do 5 points of poison damage to the target.
 The attack call for this is "5 Poison".
-#### Blinding Toxin
->This toxin will inflict the consumer with "Toxin Blind".
-The Toxin will be applied to the first person to consume the food or drink, and will take effect after 20 seconds.
-To apply an Ingestible Toxin, the Toxin Tag must be attached to the bottom of the container, or the tags can be given to a marshal once the Toxin has been applied.
-Applying an ingestible toxin takes a minimum of 5 seconds.
-This recipe can be made 1 Tier higher and be made a Weapon Coating, or 2 Tiers higher to be made a Toxin Dart or Trap.
 #### Slowing Toxin
 >This toxin will inflict the consumer with "Toxin Slow".
 The Toxin will be applied to the first person to consume the food or drink, and will take effect after 20 seconds.
 To apply an Ingestible Toxin, the Toxin Tag must be attached to the bottom of the container, or the tags can be given to a marshal once the Toxin has been applied.
 Applying an ingestible toxin takes a minimum of 5 seconds.
 This recipe can be made 1 Tier higher and be made a Weapon Coating, or 2 Tiers higher to be made a Toxin Dart or Trap.

 ### Tier II

-#### Solvent
->This alchemy will instantly remove any oils, pastes, or other surface coating alchemy.
-#### Toxin Antidote
+#### Explosive Grenade
->This antidote will instantly remove all lingering alchemical effects from the character.
-This includes any effects originally sourced from an alchemical substance.
+>This is a basic hand grenade that will do 10 points of physical damage to the target.
+The character must act out pulling a pin from the grenade before saying "10  Normal Flame", and throwing the grenade.
+The grenade must strike the target on the body, legs, or arms in order to be a successful attack.
+Grenades are destroyed once used.
 #### Poison Damage Dart
 >This is a small dart with a poison laced tip.
 The character will throw a packet to indicate throwing a dart at the target.
 The dart may be blocked as if it was a strike from a Ranged Weapon.
 This dart will instantly do 10 points of poison damage to the target.
 The attack call for this is "10 Poison".
+#### Solvent
+>This alchemy will instantly remove any oils, pastes, or other surface coating alchemy.
-#### Explosive Grenade
+#### Toxin Antidote
->This is a basic hand grenade that will do 10 points of physical damage to the target.
-The character must act out pulling a pin from the grenade before saying "10  Normal Flame", and throwing the grenade.
-The grenade must strike the target on the body, legs, or arms in order to be a successful attack.
-Grenades are destroyed once used.
+>This antidote will instantly remove all lingering alchemical effects from the character.
+This includes any effects originally sourced from an alchemical substance.

 ### Tier III

 #### C-1 Explosive
 >This item is a tiny block of clay material that will violently explode when set off by a trigger.
 The design of this item is such that it is exclusively used for destroying smaller items.
 Applying the C-1 Explosive takes one minute.
 Once triggered this item will destroy an item less than 36 inches in length.
 This functions as per the Destroy spell.
+> #### Heal Wounds Potion
+  >This potion will instantly heal a living target for 5 points of health.
 #### Poison Damage Dart
 >This is a small dart with a poison laced tip.
 The character will throw a packet to indicate throwing a dart at the target.
 The dart may be blocked as if it was a strike from a Ranged Weapon.
 This dart will instantly do 15 points of poison damage to the target.
 The attack call for this is "15 Poison".
-#### Heal Wounds Potion
->This potion will instantly heal a living target for 5 points of health.
 #### Weakness Toxin
 >This toxin will inflict the consumer with "Toxin Weakness".
 The Toxin will be applied to the first person to consume the food or drink, and will take effect after 20 seconds.
 To apply an Ingestible Toxin, the Toxin Tag must be attached to the bottom of the container, or the tags can be given to a marshal once the Toxin has been applied.
 Applying an ingestible toxin takes a minimum of 5 seconds.
 This recipe can be made 1 Tier higher and be made a Weapon Coating, or 2 Tiers higher to be made a Toxin Dart or Trap.

 ### Tier IV

+#### Alchemical Adhesive
+> This small tube of incredibly thick paste rapidly becomes extremely adhesive when exposed to air.
+The user may apply this to an object they are holding with three seconds of roleplay, after which the item becomes stuck to their hand.
+Allows the wielder to Resist Disarm, and until the Resist is used it also prevents the wielder from letting go of the item for any reason, including being rendered Unconscious.
+This effect lasts until Rest unless removed by Solvent.
+This does not take a Defense Slot.
 #### Kneel Toxin
 >This toxin will inflict the consumer with "Toxin Kneel".
 The Toxin will be applied to the first person to consume the food or drink, and will take effect after 20 seconds.
 To apply an Ingestible Toxin, the Toxin Tag must be attached to the bottom of the container, or the tags can be given to a marshal once the Toxin has been applied.
 Applying an ingestible toxin takes a minimum of 5 seconds.
 This recipe can be made 1 Tier higher and be made a Weapon Coating, or 2 Tiers higher to be made a Toxin Dart or Trap.
-#### Alchemical Adhesive
-> This small tube of incredibly thick paste rapidly becomes extremely adhesive when exposed to air.
-The user may apply this to an object they are holding with three seconds of roleplay, after which the item becomes stuck to their hand.
-Allows the wielder to Resist Disarm, and until the Resist is used it also prevents the wielder from letting go of the item for any reason, including being rendered Unconscious.
-This effect lasts until Rest unless removed by Solvent.
-This does not take a Defense Slot.
 #### Silver Dart
 > This hollow dart, filled with silver shavings in a suspension, is a tool for the adventurer who absolutely must be able to inflict silver damage in a pinch.
 The character will throw a packet to indicate throwing a dart at the target.
 The dart may be blocked as if it was a strike from a Ranged Weapon.
 This dart will instantly do 10 points of silver damage to the target.
 The attack call for this is "10 Silver".